 \subsection{Sufficient condition}

 Let $P$ be a second order finite differences operator associated to a second order discrete Euler-Lagrange equation.
-Let $(L_-,L_+) $ denote the associated couple of Lagrangian.
+Let $(L_-,L_+) $ denotes the associated couple of Lagrangians.
 According to Proposition \ref{propelhSOFDE}, we have that $\PP$ satisfies \eqref{eqpropelhSOFDE1}.
 With a simple calculation, we can prove that for any $\T \in \TT$, any $\Q \in \RN$ and any $p=1,...,N-1$, the three following equalities hold: